- Why Study Linguistics at Christ's?

-Assessment details are confirmed by July each year, but note that applicants for Linguistics who are selected for interview are normally asked to take the Linguistics Admissions Assessment at the end of November.
+Assessment details are confirmed by July each year, but note that applicants for Linguistics who are selected for interview are normally asked to take the Linguistics Admissions Assessment at the end of November. (this year's date is Friday 24 November 2023).
 We arrange your assessment automatically so you don’t need to register.
 You complete the assessment online in a remotely invigilated session and upload your work - you will not need to travel for it.
 Details of how the assessment will work are given to students selected for interview by email.

 Information about the format and content of the Linguistics Admissions Assessment is available in the Undergraduate Linguistics course information See the entry requirements tab.
 There are sometimes changes to assessments from year to year - any changes are confirmed by the July before you apply.

 We define the terms of each offer individually, but the typical conditional offer is: